John R. DingessSenior Counsel

 - Pennsylvania State Bar Association (Litigation & Construction Sections)

 - Allegheny County Bar Association, Construction Law Section (Chair 1998)

-- Member of the National Panel of Arbitrators of the American Arbitration Association
+- Member of the National Panel of Arbitrators (commercial and construction) of the American Arbitration Association since 1988

 - Member of the Panel of Arbitrators of the International Centre for Dispute Resolution (ICDR, International Division of the American Arbitration Association)

-- Listed in: The Best Lawyers in America (Bet-the-Company Litigation, Commercial Litigation and Construction Law); Top Rated Lawyers (Martindale-Hubbell AV Preeminent Peer Review Rating; highest rating for legal ability and ethical standards for 10 plus years); Pennsylvania Super Lawyers; Best Lawyers in Pittsburgh & The International Who's Who of Construction & Business Lawyers.
+- Listed in: The Best Lawyers in America (Bet-the-Company Litigation, Commercial Litigation and Construction Law) and Lawyer of the Year, Pittsburgh, Pennsylvania (Construction Law and Bet-the-Company Litigation) multiple years; Top Rated Lawyers (Martindale-Hubbell AV Preeminent Peer Review Rating; highest rating for legal ability and ethical standards for 10 plus years) multiple years; Pennsylvania Super Lawyers multiple years; Best Lawyers in Pittsburgh & The International Who's Who of Construction & Business Lawyers multiple years.